Tawkie/tawkie-matrix-signup/README.md

 ### `npm run test`

+Run the test cases.

+## Running a local postgres instance

-You can start a local postgres instance with the command below.
-Note that the storage is ephemeral.
+A postgres database is required for the service to function.
+Start a local postgres instance with the command below.
+Note : the storage is ephemeral.

 ```
 docker run --rm -it -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```

-Run the test cases.

 ## Learn More